everard/vim-aurora/README.md

     :colorscheme aurora

-or place the following line in your vimrc file:
+or add the following line to your vimrc file:

     colorscheme aurora

 ## Using scheme with vim-airline plugin
-To use this scheme with vim-airline plugin (https://github.com/bling/vim-airline), copy
+In order to use this scheme with vim-airline plugin (https://github.com/bling/vim-airline), you can either
-    vim-airline/autoload/airline/themes/aurora.vim to folder, which contains this plugin
+- install official vim-airline-themes repository (https://github.com/vim-airline/vim-airline-themes), which already contains this theme, or
+- copy vim-airline/autoload/airline/themes/aurora.vim file to your vim-airline directory.

-To load this scheme in vim-airline, place the following lines in your vimrc file:
+To load this scheme in vim-airline, add the following lines to your vimrc file:

     let g:airline_theme = 'aurora'